robfelty/music/README.md

 I also re-created the style of Carmine Appice's famous book "Realistic Rock", which uses a three line staff, which makes reading drumset music much simpler.

+The experiments folder contains work-in-progress files, things that I tried out with Lilypond which I did not get to work as desired yet.